aappddeevv/scalajs-reaction/README.md

 `scalajs-reaction` allows you to build your entire interface in scalajs-reaction.
-As long as your front-end solution can manage the model of scala.js's output, you should consider scalajs-reaction for your solution.
+As long as your front-end solution can manage the model of compiler scala.js's output, you should consider scalajs-reaction for your solution.
 By providing a thin veneer over standard scala functions and hooks, it eschews abstractions and avoids getting in your way.

 - [Demo (WIP)](http://aappddeevv.github.io/scalajs-reaction/demo/index.html).
 - [Live Coding](https://www.youtube.com/watch?v=7on-oT2Naco): Uses the old API but still helpful.

-The react-native use-case for scala.js may actually be more compelling than for web applications.
+The react-native use-case for scala.js may be more compelling than for web applications.
-Support is provided for the experimental, concurrent API.
+Support is provided for the experimental, reactjs concurrent API.

 A g8 template is available.
 Use `sbt new aappddeevv/scalajs-reaction-app.g8` (in transition to scala3) to create a new project.